Yaw-Dev/YT-AntiAdBlock-Bypass/README.md

 Inspired by *u/GradientGamerXD's* post on [Reddit](https://www.reddit.com/r/youtube/comments/178lndi/how_to_bypass_youtube_antiad_block_with_enhancer/)

-**Now featuring an intuitive and beautiful menu for easy configuration!**
+**Featuring an intuitive and beautiful menu for easy configuration!**
+> *All menu elements can be hidden by pressing the "Insert" key.*

 ![Imgur](https://i.imgur.com/j66Q8ZC.png)